jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 where, for simplicity, we take $cal(A) = {a_0,a_1}$.
 We are interested in the effect of staying on treatment $a_1$, which prevents $N^(a,a_0)$-events.
-From a philosophical point of view there is a difference in actually constitutes complete data can be different.
+From a philosophical point of view, there is a difference in what actually constitutes complete data.
 The intervention we have discussed earlier would include _all_ treatment visitation times as complete data.
 This intervention, however, would only include the treatment visitation times where treatment $a_1$ is assigned to the patient.